stream sensor in action

 Hydrologic Monitoring Network

-To improve flood- and drought- monitoring and forecasting, the Iowa Flood Center has a growing network of hydrologic weather stations deployed across the state.
-The stations measure rainfall, soil moisture and soil temperature, windspeed and direction, and groundwater levels in shallow wells.
-IFC is working towards a goal of one station in every county to better predict floods, assess droughts, and manage Iowa's water resources.
-Data are collected in real-time and are visually displayed on IFIS.
+To improve flood- and drought-monitoring and forecasting, the Iowa Flood Center has developed a growing network of hydrologic weather stations deployed across the state.
+The hydrostations measure rainfall, soil moisture and soil temperature, windspeed and direction, and groundwater levels in shallow wells.
+IFC is working toward a goal of deploying one station in every Iowa county to better predict floods, assess droughts, and manage the state’s water resources.
+Data are collected in real time and visually displayed on IFIS.